wlyra/pencil_tutorial/3-visualizing-results.md

 sys.path.insert(0, "/my/home/dir/pencil-code/python")
 ```

 where `/my/home/dir` is your path to home.
+It needs to be the full path, no shortcuts like ~ for home.

 Conversely, if you are using python from the terminal, you will need to `ssh` into rusty via `ssh -Y rusty` after getting on the login to enable the X window.
 You will also need the following lines on the script